reprise-bliss/reprise/reprise/tests/integration.md

 ## Initializing the host

-Magnetron stores all of the data in `/srv/magnetron`, which we will remove first of all:
+Reprise stores all of the data in `/srv/reprise`, which we will remove first of all:

     >>> shutil.rmtree(base_path, ignore_errors=True)